eduardobieger/eduardobieger/README.md

 ## About Me
 I'm a technology enthusiast who loves cyberpunk style and software development.

-Currently, I work mainly with Node.js and Python, but I have interest in other languages too.
+Currently, I work mainly with Node.js and Python, but I have interest in other technologies too.

 ## Most Used Languages
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=eduardobieger&layout=compact&theme=radical)